Galaxie Blog HTML5 Grid Interfaces

 The Category Grid contains the following categories: Category, Alias, Post Count, and Date.
 The category alias is the link that will be shown in the URL.
 All of the columns are sortable and searchable.

-This grid does not have any links to pull up a category detail interface.
+This grid has no links to pull up a category detail interface.

 Font Grid

 The Font Grid is used to manage and create new fonts.
-There are a lot of font properties and most of the time you will be either creating or finding a font to open the Font Detail Interface.
+There are many font properties, and most of the time, you will either create or find a font to open the Font Detail Interface.

 To create a new blog font, click on the Add New Font button and follow the directions on the screen, or see How to Create New Fonts below.

-Currently, we are only supporting woff2 font uploads.
+Currently, we only support woff2 font uploads.
 This interface will be improved in upcoming versions to support more font types.
-We also intend on supporting google fonts in the future.
+We also intend to support Google fonts in the future.

-The font name, weight, italic, websafe and use font columns are editable.
-Other than the Use Font checkbox, all of the other fields are used for display purposes.
+The font name, weight, italic, websafe, and use font columns are editable.
+Other than the Use Font checkbox, all other fields are used for display purposes.
 We will explain the Use Font functionality below.

-The Web Safe Font checkbox is used to determine if this font is web safe and available across all browsers.
+The Web Safe Font checkbox determines if this font is web-safe and available across all browsers.
 Clicking on this checkbox will activate the font in the Post Editor.
-Be sure that it really is a web-safe font however, if it is not there will be browser errors.
+Be sure it is a web-safe font; however, if not, there will be browser errors.

 A font can be assigned to the page body, the title header, and the menu script at the top of the page.
 Fonts can also be used when making a post in the post editor.
-You can preview the font by opening up the Font Detail interface before assigning a font to a content block.
+Before assigning a font to a content block, you can preview the font by opening the Font Detail interface.

-if you have assigned a font to a content block using the theme interface, you don't need to load the font in your code, it will be loaded automatically.
+If you have assigned a font to a content block using the theme interface, you don't need to load the font in your code; it will load automatically.

-If you want a non-web-safe font that is not assigned to a content block to be available in the Post Editor, click on the 'Use Font' checkbox to load the font automatically.
+If you want a non-web-safe font not assigned to a content block to be available in the Post Editor, click the 'Use Font' checkbox to load the font automatically.
 However, be aware that loading too many fonts will slow the page down as they consume resources to load.

 Post Grid

-The Post Grid is going to be the grid that you will most likely use the most while administrating your blog site.
+The Post Grid will be the grid you will most likely use while administrating your blog site.

-To add a post, click on the Add New Post button within the grid, or on the Administrative site, select a date and time, choose the author, type in the title and description fields, and click submit.
+To add a post, click the Add New Post button within the grid or the Administrative site, select a date and time, choose the author, type in the title and description fields, and click submit.

 The Post Grid contains the following columns: Author, Title, Post, Date Posted, and Released.

 The search functionality will be used quite a bit here.
-Like all of the grids, typing in one or two words in the Title or Post search field will retrieve all records that match the search words.
-Searching the Post column for example will search the entire contents of the post.
+Like all grids, typing in one or two words in the Title or Post search field will retrieve all records that match the search words.
+Searching the Post column, for example, will search all the post contents.

 You can edit the Released property by clicking on the checkbox.
-Releasing a post will release the post to the public.
+Releasing a post will make it public.

 To open up the Edit Post Interface, click on one of the links in the Post or Title columns.